ronyhe/cui/readme.md

 Both dependencies are managed by SBT and declared in the build.sbt file in the project's root directory.

 ## Acknowledgments
-I'd like to thank Daniel Westheide for aiding me while learning Scala.
+* I'd like to thank Daniel Westheide for aiding me while learning Scala.
   Check out his "Neophyte's Guide to Scala" series at: http://danielwestheide.com/scala/neophytes.html.
   His blog is also a must-read: http://danielwestheide.com/.
+* I'd also like to thank fogus (https://github.com/fogus). fogus made an internal Scala DSL which implements BASIC.
+  His code helped me a lot while I was trying to learn some of Scala's DSL related features and techniques.
+  Check it out at: https://github.com/fogus/baysick

 ## Contact Information
 Comments, questions, suggestions and code review are very welcome at: ronyhe@gmail.com